What’s one way you celebrated when you got back to Maine?

 Three years of story circles, performances, panels, interviews and original comic books with Maine veterans returning from Iraq and Afghanistan.

-All The Way Home was a community arts project that used storytelling and performance as a way for Maine active duty and military veterans to build good lives with strong community ties and come ‘all the way home.’
-The project engaged 100 active duty and veterans during 2014.
+All The Way Home was a community arts project that used storytelling and performance as a way for Maine active duty and military veterans to help each other build good lives with strong community ties and come ‘all the way home.’
+The project engaged over 100 active duty and veterans from 2014 to 2016.

 Each veteran was partnered with a professional graphic novelist/comic book artist, who collaborated with Pottenger to create individual comic books/graphic novels of each veteran’s life story.
 All The Way Home culminated in a series of performances incorporating stories from comic books.